gil-cano/papiro/MacConfig.md

+For compilers to find jpeg you may need to set: export LDFLAGS="-L/opt/homebrew/opt/jpeg/lib" export CPPFLAGS="-I/opt/homebrew/opt/jpeg/include"

-For compilers to find jpeg you may need to set: export LDFLAGS="-L/opt/homebrew/opt/jpeg/lib" export CPPFLAGS="-I/opt/homebrew/opt/jpeg/include" ==> zlib zlib is keg-only, which means it was not symlinked into /opt/homebrew, because macOS already provides this software and installing another version in
+For pkg-config to find jpeg you may need to set: export PKG_CONFIG_PATH="/opt/homebrew/opt/jpeg/lib/pkgconfig" ==> zlib zlib is keg-only, which means it was not symlinked into /opt/homebrew, because macOS already provides this software and installing another version in